 I am a movement teacher and the founder of Human Patterns.
-My work aims to guide students within a community setting through the practice of movement, to improve their physical health and their relationship with the world.
+My work aims to guide students within a community setting through the practice of movement, to improve their physical and mental health, emotional intelligence, and their relationship with the world.
 I have been practicing for over fifteen years, and teaching for the past seven years.

 My route to this practice has been a varied one.
 When I was in school I was intimidated by exercise.
 As a result I assumed that I was naturally weak, stiff and uncoordinated until, aged ten, I discovered gymnastics.
 Within six months I was selected to train at the national level in Italy.
 However, because my family moved to live in a number of countries I stopped practising due to a lack of quality teachers in my new homes.
 Then aged fifteen I discovered Wushu.
 For a while further travels limited my practice of this martial art, but where there was the chance to practice other forms of martial arts, I gladly took up each one.